 Payday/Check date:

 Payday is a regular day on which wages are paid.
-We can say it to be the date mentioned on a paycheck.
-Payday/ Check date is very important for filing income tax returns.
-For a small business to succeed, these details are very important as based on these the deadline for payroll tax filing and employee tax deposit.
-If you miss this date, you need to face penalties.
-If you don’t have a paycheck, you don’t need to worry about different taxes and other deadlines but if you and your business generate even a single paycheck then you need to worry about all these taxes.
+We can say it is the date mentioned on a paycheck.
+Payday/ Check date is significant for filing income tax returns.
+For a small business to succeed, these details are essential, as they are based on the deadlines for payroll tax filing and employee tax deposit.

 Pay Cycle:

-Pay Cycle is the periodic frequency at which a company pays its, employees.
-It is a set of predefined guidelines which defines the payment schedule used for payment creation.
-Pay cycle is the frequency at which the pay creation for an individual employee takes place.
-The pay cycle can be weekly, bi-weekly, or monthly.
-The selection of the pay cycle completely depends on the organization depending on its structure, requirements, and convenience.
 This pay cycle should be fixed for an individual employee and should be agreeable to both the company and the employee.
 Payroll and taxation deadlines are not affected by the pay cycle.
-Pay cycle is only important in deciding the payday/ check date.
-So we can say that the pay cycle is not directly important for business payroll and tax deposit filing.
-Employees don’t need to use pay cycle in any tax return or don’t need to mention it to any government officials.
+The pay cycle is only important when deciding the payday/check date.
+So, we can say that the pay cycle is not directly important for business payroll and tax deposit filing.
+Employees don’t need to use the pay cycle in any tax return, nor do they need to mention it to any government officials.

 Pay Period:

-A pay period is a repeating time span over which working time is recorded and paid.
-A weekly pay period has around 52 paychecks in a year.
-A biweekly pay period has 26 paychecks in a year whereas a semi-monthly one has 24 paychecks in a year.
-Similarly, a monthly pay period has 12 paychecks in a year.
-Salaried employees are paid based on an annual amount, divided by the number of pay periods in the year.
-The pay period also describes the time duration during which the employee served the company.
-For example, for an employee on a monthly basis, the pay period can be considered as the 1st – 31st of any month.
+A pay period is a repeating period over which working time is recorded and paid.
+A weekly pay period has around 52 paychecks in a year, a biweekly pay period has 26 paychecks in a year, a semimonthly one has 24 paychecks in a year, and a monthly one has 12 paychecks in a year.
+Salaried employees are paid based on an annual amount divided by the number of pay periods in the year.

 Importance of knowing the difference